TRDDC-TUM/wcet-benchmarks/README.md

 # WCET Benchmarks for Atmel AVR

-These are some of the Mälardalen WCET benchmarks, where instruction timing was annotated in the source code.
+These are some of the Mälardalen WCET benchmarks and PapaBench, where instruction timing was annotated in the source code.
 As a consequence, the WCET can now be analyzed at source level.